 Treatment Outcomes: Evidence-Based Practices

-In further recognition of the positive outcomes demonstrated in both our inpatient and outpatient programs, WestBridge has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
+In further recognition of the positive outcomes demonstrated in both our residential and outpatient programs, WestBridge has been accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 This accreditation “represents the highest level of accreditation that can be awarded to an organization,” demonstrating that our programs and services are measurable, accountable, and of the highest quality.

 In addition to our general accreditation, WestBridge has achieved “exemplary conformance” for several specific components of our treatment model, including our Family Education & Support Program (FES) and Meet & Greet Process.
 These rankings indicate that we have provided evidence-based practices and significantly exceeded the expectations of the CARF standard.

 - The Staff are Truly Loving and Caring